All posts

 What this means structurally

-Ownership documentation is worth preparing regardless of filing requirements.
-A founder who has clearly documented their ownership structure — who owns the entity, how it was formed, what the ownership chain looks like — is positioned to comply with whatever transparency requirement emerges next, whether at the federal, state, or international level.
-The documentation gap analysis maps what authorities see when they examine a founder's records, and beneficial ownership is increasingly part of that picture.
+Document your ownership now, even if nobody's asking.
+A founder who has clearly documented their ownership structure -- who owns what, how the entity was formed, what the ownership chain looks like -- can respond to whatever comes next, whether federal, state, or international.
+The documentation gap analysis covers what authorities actually see when they examine your records.

-Entity formation state matters for more than BOI.
-The same state-level variation that creates different BOI obligations also creates different annual report requirements, different franchise tax obligations, and different privacy characteristics.
-The Delaware vs Wyoming comparison and best state for LLC guide map these differences in detail.
+Your formation state matters beyond BOI.
+The same state-level variation that creates different BOI rules also creates different annual report requirements, franchise tax obligations, and privacy characteristics.
+See the Delaware vs Wyoming comparison and best state for LLC guide.

 Frequently Asked Questions